 I am a native of Pawtucket, Rhode Island.
-I have played guitar for over ten years, and am an avid sports fan.
+I have played guitar for over ten years and am an avid sports fan.
 I enjoy reading and learning new ideas, as well as keeping up to date with current events.
-Tutoring was once a hobby but now is one of my passions.
+Tutoring was once a hobby, but now is one of my passions.
 I enjoy giving students the edge to succeed in their studies as well as helping them mature mentally in their approach to learning.
 I have taught various subjects at various levels, from elementary to college.
+I have also helped many students with test preparation for the ACT and SAT in particular, but I am always open to transferring these skills to other placement exams or test prep needs.
 I feel proud when my students tell me of their success.
 It encourages me to continue working hard and improving my teaching abilities so that students can benefit from someone who can convey information well to them.
-I hope that through Varsity Tutors, I can be of great assistance to students who are either striving for the highest goals or struggling to put the pieces together.
+My goals is to be of great assistance to students who are either striving for the highest goals or struggling to put the pieces together.
 With both ends of the spectrum, I am willing to lend every faculty I possess to help my students achieve their goals and push further.

 10th Grade Math

 11th Grade Writing

 12th Grade Writing

 HSPT Math Prep